JoaKing08/Town-Of-Us-Mira-JK/README.md

 -----------------------
 # Other changes
-- The original Soul Collector's name was changed to "Reaper".
 - Imitator's Wiki entry now automatically detects all roles with Crew Variants and updates them.

 -----------------------